Is There A Cure For Hate?

 "A big, big problem that we face as a society is abdicating our responsibility in terms of providing this kind of social support and social safety net for individuals that suffer from mental health," as well as drug problems, he says.

-Four: Life after hate
+4) Life after hate

-Tony McAleer knows the mindset of the suspected synagogue gunman.
+Tony McAleer knows the mindset of the suspect in the synagogue shooting.

-A former member of the White Aryan Resistance (WAR) and other hate groups, he once echoed the type of racist invective Bowers spewed online; the kind that sees a cabal of malevolent Jews running the world by proxy through banks, Hollywood, corporations and the media.
+A former member of the White Aryan Resistance and other hate groups, he once echoed the type of racist invective Bowers spewed online; the kind that sees a cabal of malevolent Jews running the world by proxy through banks, Hollywood, corporations and the media.

 And McAleer knows how savvy racist recruiters can be.
 He was one of them.

 "I was a Holocaust denier.
-I ran a computer operated voice-mail system that was primarily anti-Semitic," he says.
+I ran a computer-operated voicemail system that was primarily anti-Semitic," he says.

-He eventually renounced his bigotry and helped co-found the nonprofit Life After Hate, one of just a handful of groups working to help right wing extremists find an off-ramp.
+He eventually renounced his bigotry and helped co-found the nonprofit Life After Hate, one of just a handful of groups working to help right-wing extremists find an off-ramp.
 It also was among those that lost funding — a $400,000 Obama-era federal grant — when the Trump administration changed focus.

-In McAleer's experience, adherence to racist beliefs — whether as part of a group or as a lone wolf like the suspected synagogue gunman — is more often sparked by a flawed search for identity and purpose than by a deeply held belief.
+In McAleer's experience, adherence to racist beliefs — whether as part of a group or as a lone wolf like the synagogue suspect — is more often sparked by a flawed search for identity and purpose than by a deeply held belief.

 The group doesn't attack people's ideology verbally.
-He calls that approach, "the wrong strategy.
+He calls that approach "the wrong strategy.
 Because it's about identity."

 The best method, he believes, is simply listening and trying to reconnect to the person's buried humanity.

-McAleer says he tries to get at what's motivating the hate, to find out why people are really so angry and upset to begin with, and start the dialogue from there.
+McAleer says he tries to get at what's motivating the hate, to find out why people are really so angry and upset to begin with, and to start the dialogue from there.

 You condemn the ideology and the actions, he says, but not the human being.

 "I think of them as lost.
-Somewhere along the line they find themselves in this place," says McAleer, "and I can tell you being in that place is not a fun place to be.
-When you surround yourself with angry and negative people I guarantee you your life is not firing on all cylinders."
+Somewhere along the line, they find themselves in this place," says McAleer, "and I can tell you being in that place is not a fun place to be.
+When you surround yourself with angry and negative people, I guarantee you your life is not firing on all cylinders."

 He says that's the way he felt.
 "I was just so disconnected from my heart."

-The birth of his children and compassion from a Jewish man, he says, helped leave that life and to reconnect with his own humanity and that of others.
+The birth of his children and compassion from a Jewish man, he says, helped him to leave that life and to reconnect with his own humanity and that of others.

 People often have never met the people that they purport to hate, he says.